 But it’s not just about the meat—it’s also about the sauce.
 And that’s where Maggi® and Minor’s® come in.
-Maggi Seasoning, now also available in Spicy and Tabletop versions, enhances the savory notes in marinades and sauces.
+Maggi Seasoning, enhances the savory notes in marinades and sauces.
 Minor’s flavor concentrates and sauces can be used to bring signature flavor profiles to barbecue sauces; many of these products are gluten free.
 And now all are Ready to Flavor, meaning they can be used in hot and cold applications without the added step of cooking.

 Tap the Southern Trend

 The Southern food trend is going strong, from the mainstream popularity of shrimp and grits (once a rather obscure specialty of the Low Country in South Carolina) to a slew of Southern-inspired restaurants in such Northern cities as New York, Boston, and Chicago.
 Even IHOP has Chicken & Waffles on the menu.

 It’s not hard to see why.
 Southern food is comfort food: It’s flavorful and fun, and it has a distinctive point of view.
 It’s relatively low in food costs, centered on foods like pork, chicken, and fresh vegetables, and starches like cornbread, grits, and macaroni and cheese.
 And it also taps into the all-important local food movement, even when it’s happening in a place like Sweet Chick in New York City.

 Here are some ideas for Southern-style menu items worth reviving.